📈 Four (4) Methods for Identifying and Following the Master Price Trend

 » EA Builders for MT-4, MT-5, and Tradestation

-There is a master trend for almost every timeframe you trade.
-Most probably, this trend will not be visible directly in the timeframe you trade.
-You need to search for the master trend 2 timeframes above your entry chart (MetaTrader).
+There is a master trend for nearly every timeframe you trade.
+However, this trend is often not clearly visible within your trading timeframe.
+To identify the master trend, you should look two timeframes above your entry chart in MetaTrader.
 For example:

-• Trading the M5 chart → use the M30/H1 charts for identifying the trend
+✅ Trading the M5 chart → use the M30/H1 charts to identify the trend

-• Trading the H1 chart → use the H4/D1 charts for identifying the trend
+✅ Trading the H1 chart → use the H4/D1 charts to identify the trend

-• Trading the D1 chart → use the W1/M1 charts for identifying the trend
+✅ Trading the D1 chart → use the W1/MN charts to identify the trend

 The Essence of Top-Down Researching

-The wise way to analyze any market trend is to start at the highest timeframe by going down (Top-Down Analysis).
-This approach will provide you with a wide understanding of the current market conditions and the true market depth.
+The most effective way to analyze any market trend is to begin with the highest timeframe and work downward (Top-Down Analysis).
+This method offers a comprehensive view of current market conditions and reveals the underlying market structure.

-Therefore, if your execution timeframe is H1, start researching the D1 and then the H4 timeframe to identify any trends and opportunities.
-The execution timeframe H1 will be useful in determining the ideal time to enter the market.
-Avoid starting your analysis on the lowest timeframe by going up (Bottom-Up Analysis).
+Therefore, if your execution timeframe is H1, begin your analysis on the D1 chart, then examine the H4 chart to identify trends and opportunities.
+Use the H1 chart to determine the optimal entry point.
+Avoid starting your analysis from the lowest timeframe and moving upward (Bottom-Up Analysis).

 Major Methods for Trend Identification

-There are many ways to analyze the master trend.
-These are four (4) widely used methods for that purpose.
+There are several ways to analyze the master trend.
+Here are four (4) widely used methods for this purpose.

 (1) Identifying the Formation of Price Channels

-Long-term price trends tend to evolve within certain price channels.
-Price channels consist a pair of two parallel trendlines and can be ascending, descending, or horizontal.
-If the price touches the boundaries (external trendlines) of those channels usually strong buyers and sellers become active.
+Long-term price trends often develop within defined price channels.
+These channels consist of two parallel trendlines and can be ascending, descending, or horizontal.
+When the price reaches the boundaries (outer trendlines) of these channels, strong buying or selling activity typically occurs.

-Price channels and trend lines are two of the most important aspects of technical analysis, no matter if you trade Forex, Equities, or Commodities.
+Price channels and trendlines are two of the most important elements in technical analysis, regardless of whether you trade Forex, Equities, or Commodities.

 The 3 Types of Price Channels

-As it was mentioned before, financial assets tend to move within a price channel.
-The angle of the price channel defines if there is a master trend, or if the market is consolidating, as follows:
+As mentioned earlier, financial assets tend to move within price channels.
+The angle of the price channel determines whether there is a master trend or if the market is consolidating, as follows:

 The Features of a Strong Price Channel

-These are some key features of a strong price channel:
+These are key features of a strong price channel:

-(1) The price channel is visible in both the D1 and H4 charts.
-Preferably, it can be seen also in the H1 chart.
+(1) The price channel is visible on both the D1 and H4 charts, and preferably also on the H1 chart.

-(2) The price channel is characterized by a strong and balanced ascending (/) or descending angle (\).
+(2) The channel is defined by a strong and balanced ascending (/) or descending () angle.

-(3) The slope of the price channel is neither feeble (<30 degrees) nor too steep (<50 degrees).
+(3) The slope of the channel is neither too flat (less than 30 degrees) nor too steep (more than 50 degrees).

-(5) The price hits on the H4 chart must be within 40-50 pips of the price channel’s top/bottom
+(5) On the H4 chart, price touches should occur within 40–50 pips of the channel’s top or bottom.

-(6) Some price action may be observed outside the channel but most of it must occur inside the channel.
-Even entire bars/candles are acceptable outside the channel, but not more than 2-3 bars/candles.
-After 1-3 bars the price action must return within the channel.
-Ideally, candlestick formations (Japanese) will appear at this point, confirming the price reversal.
-In the case of a descending price channel, we should expect candlestick patterns such as the Doji, the Hammer, the Shooting Star, etc. In the case of an ascending price channel, we should expect candlestick patterns such as the Evening Star, the Hanging Man, the Harami, etc.
+(6) Some price action may occur outside the channel, but most of it should remain within.
+A few bars or candles (no more than 2–3) outside the channel are acceptable, but price action should return within shortly after.
+Ideally, Japanese candlestick formations will appear at this point, confirming the price reversal.
+In a descending price channel, look for patterns such as the Doji, Hammer, or Shooting Star.
+In an ascending channel, expect patterns like the Evening Star, Hanging Man, or Harami.

-(7) The price channel may contain 1-3 internal trendlines.
-These trendlines will be parallel to the two boundaries (external trendlines) of the channel.
+(7) The price channel may include 1–3 internal trendlines, which should be parallel to the outer trendlines.

 (2) Observing the Sequence of Highs & Lows

 This is the most classic method for spotting a trend.
-The great advantage of this approach is that you can do it visually, without the need of an indicator or any complicated technique.
+Its main advantage is that it can be done visually, without relying on indicators or complex techniques.

 The Existence of a Trend

-• An uptrend, when there are is a sequence of higher highs and higher lows.
-In other words, the market forms a new higher low and then a new higher high.
+An uptrend occurs when there is a sequence of higher highs and higher lows.
+In other words, the market forms a new higher low followed by a new higher high.

-• A downtrend, when there are is a sequence of lower lows and lower highs.
-In other words, the market forms a new lower high and then a new lower low.
+A downtrend occurs when there is a sequence of lower lows and lower highs.
+In other words, the market forms a new lower high followed by a new lower low.

 The End of a Trend

-(i) An uptrend ends when the market is unable to form a new higher high, and after a while, the market forms a new lower low.
+(i) An uptrend ends when the market fails to form a new higher high and eventually creates a new lower low.

-(ii) A downtrend ends when the market is unable to form a new lower low, and after a while, the market forms a new higher high.
+(ii) A downtrend ends when the market fails to form a new lower low and eventually creates a new higher high.

-(iii) If (i) and (ii) occur two times in a row, then the market has entered a consolidation period and it is expected to range.
+(iii) If (i) and (ii) happen twice in a row, the market has entered a consolidation phase and is expected to range.

 (3) The ADX Indicator (Average Directional Index)

-The ADX was introduced by J. Welles Wilder in 1978 {New Concepts in Technical Trading Systems} as an indicator of measuring the trend strength in a series of price data.
+The ADX was introduced by J. Welles Wilder in 1978 (New Concepts in Technical Trading Systems) as an indicator to measure trend strength in price data.

 Introduction to ADX

-(a) the ADX line that measures the strength of the trend
+(a) the ADX line, which measures the strength of the trend

-(b) the +DI line (green) which presents the bullish strength
+(b) the +DI line (green), which represents bullish strength

-(c) the -DI line (red) which presents the bearish strength
+(c) the -DI line (red), which represents bearish strength

 The ADX can be used for three purposes: